 Who needs a class reunion when you can just catch up with old friends on Facebook?
-Social networking is a great way to connect with friends and colleagues.
-But it can also be a vehicle for potential criminals who use available personal information and social tools in an attempt to commit fraud.
-From Facebook phishing lures to Twitter hoaxes, here are seven scams to avoid when connecting on social media.
+Social networking is a great way to connect with friends and colleagues, but it can also be a vehicle for potential criminals who use available personal information and social tools in an attempt to commit fraud.
+From Facebook phishing lures to Twitter hoaxes, here are eight scams to avoid when connecting on social media.

 The 419 Scam